KenethGarcia/ClassiPyGRB/README.md

 ```

 # t-SNE in Swift Data
 t-Distributed Stochastic Neighbor Embedding (or t-SNE) is a popular non-linear dimensionality reduction technique used for visualizing high dimensional data sets.
-After pre-processing Swift data in the $x_i$ vectors with Fourier Amplitudes, we want to perform this method by taking so much care when we read the results.
-Why?
-The t-SNE algorithm doesn’t always produce similar output on successive runs, and it depends on some hyperparameters related to the optimization process.
+After pre-processing Swift data in the $x_i$ vectors with Fourier Amplitudes as it was explained in previous sections, we to perform this method by taking so much care in the interpretations of the images (results).
+One of the reasons is because of the t-SNE algorithm doesn’t always produce similar output on successive runs, and it depends on some hyperparameters related to the optimization process.

 In this study, the most relevant hyperparameters on the cost function are (following the scikit-Learn and open-TSNE packages documentation):
 * __Perplexity__: The perplexity is related to the number of nearest neighbors that is used in other manifold learning algorithms.
 Larger datasets usually require a larger perplexity.
 Note that perplexity linearly impacts runtime i.e. higher values of perplexity will incur longer execution time.